Title: |

 By the end of the core course, students should be able to:

-- manage communication and teamwork in a multi-disciplinary setting |
+● Communicate and collaborate in a multi-disciplinary and multi-cultural setting

 |